Tazwar89/StudyAssistant/README.md

 - Tracks consecutive days of study activity
 - Updates automatically when timer is used
 - Persists across sessions and devices
-- Shows both current and longest streaks
+- Shows current focused studying streaks

 ### **Points System**
 - Earn points for completing tasks